twiddlingbits/twr-wasm/readme.md

 twr-wasm is a simple, lightweight and easy to use library for building C/C++ WebAssembly code directly with clang.
 It solves some common use cases with less work than the more feature rich emscripten.

 twr-wasm is easy to understand, and has some great features.
 You can call blocking functions.
-You can input and print streaming character i/o to a `<div>` tag, use a `<canvas>` element as an ANSI terminal, and use 2D drawing apis (that are compatible with JavaScript Canvas APIs) to draw to a `<canvas>` element.
+You can input and print streaming character i/o to a `<div>` tag, use a `<canvas>` element as an terminal, and use 2D drawing apis (that are compatible with JavaScript Canvas APIs) to draw to a `<canvas>` element.

 twr-wasm allows you to run C/C++ code in a web browser.
 Legacy code, libraries, full applications, or single functions can be integrated with JavaScript and TypeScript.

 twr-wasm is designed to be used with the standard llvm clang compiler and tools.

-twr-wasm was previously named tiny-wasm-runtime.

 ## Live WebAssembly Examples and Source